metadata toggle

 Adverse reactions (frequency and seriousness)

-In cats with chronic kidney disease, the product may increase plasma creatinine concentrations at the start of therapy.
+1At the start of therapy, in cats with chronic kidney disease.
 A moderate increase in plasma creatinine concentrations following administration of ACE inhibitors is compatible with the reduction in glomerular hypertension induced by these agents, and therefore is not necessarily a reason to stop therapy in the absence of other signs.

 Use during pregnancy, lactation or lay